DA 351 - Advanced Descriptive Methods for Data Analytics

 I am always happy to see students during my office hours, whether it's to discuss this class, majoring in DA, how I can contribute to your learning at Denison, or your plans for life after graduation (career, graduate school, etc.).
 Like many professors, I offer mix of in-person appointments (via Google Calendar) and drop-in office hours.

 For office hours by appointment, visit my appointment page, where you will see a real-time account of when I am available.
 You can book the appointment with one or two clicks by selecting any time when I'm listed as available.
-My standard appointment slots are divided into 15-minute blocks from 1 to 2:30 p.m. on Mondays and Wednesdays.
-Note that these appointment slots will disappear from my calendar once I've been booked.
-Please book appointments at least 24 hours in advance.
+My standard appointment slots are divided into 20-minute blocks from 10:30 to 11:30 a.m. on Mondays and Wednesdays.
+Note that these appointment slots will disappear from my calendar once I've been booked, and you are required to book appointments at least 24 hours in advance.

-Drop-in office hours will be held in my office from 2 to 3:30 p.m. on Tuesdays.
-For these, you will not need an appointment, but I will see students in the order they arrive, so there is no guarantee that I will have time for everyone on a given day.
-If your question is time sensitive, you should make an appointment.
+Drop-in office hours will be held in my office from 12:30 to 1:30 p.m. on Tuesdays.
+For these, you will not need an appointment, and I encourage you to drop by or work in or near the lab space across the hall from me.
+I see students in the order they arrive, so there is no guarantee that I will have time for everyone on a given day.
+In other words, if you have a very specific or time sensitive question or concern, it's best to make an appointment or email me.

 If I ever need to cancel by-appointment office hours on a given day (say, for example, if I'm ill), I will update the calendar and email anyone with an appointment.
 If I ever need to cancel office hours on a given drop-in day, I will post to Canvas or e-mail the entire class.